kushtekriwal/Deep-Learning-Class/hw1/README.md

 ## 6. PyTorch ##
 Navigate to: https://colab.research.google.com/

-and upload the iPython notebook provided: `mnist_pytorch.ipynb`
+and upload the iPython notebook provided: `homework1_colab.ipynb`

 Complete the notebook to train a PyTorch model on the MNIST dataset.